-This article provides general information: It's applicable to anyone writing or modifying drone firmware, and those looking to understand more about their drones.
-Some firmwares, like Ardupilot, offer multiple implementations; this article may assist in selecting one.
+This article describes approaches used by Attitude and Heading Reference Systems (AHRS) on small unmanned aircraft.
+It provides general information: It's applicable to anyone writing or modifying firmware for AHRS sensors or UAV firmware, and those looking to understand more about these systems.
+Some flight controller firmware, like Ardupilot and PX4, offer multiple implementations; this article may assist in selecting one.

 Accurately measuring attitude is a surprisingly subtle problem.
 To build intuition about why, consider what attitude is measured in relation to: the earth's surface.
 What if the terrain slopes?
 What if the craft is really, really high up?
 What if it's in orbit?
 Most attitude systems use the center of earth's gravity as a reference for down.
 To find this, we need to measure acceleration.
 We'll define level as when earth's center of gravity is directly below the aircraft.
 We'll use whatever definition of below makes sense for a given aircraft.
 For a quad, this will be on the bottom of the frame.
 (This is also a bit subtle, but usually has an intuitive answer.
 We won't go into why here, but think about what makes the "bottom" of an aircraft the bottom.
 A quadcopter?
 An airliner?
 A fixed-wing drone?
 You may find yourself including both biology and aircraft parts in your answer!)